losrobbos/coding-advanced-resources/README.md

 ### Material UI

-With Material UI you can get - similar to Bootstrap - UI component including some JavaScript logic - out of the box!
+With Material UI you can get - similar to Bootstrap - UI components out of the box, by simply "copy & paste & adapt".
+Material UI components also often bring some JavaScript logic out of the box, e.g. for picking a date from a calenader.

-Material UI uses the famous Material Design and was specifically developed for React.
+The Material UI package uses the famous "Material Design".
+The package was specifically developed for React.

 Learning Material UI: